progrium/bashstyle/README.md

 ## Big Rules

  * Always double quote variables, including subshells.
-No naked `$` signs
+No naked `$` signs, unless the variable uses numbers and you are doing a comparison, putting quotes to the variable change the number to string and generate errors at the time of the comparison using `-ne`, `-eq`, `-lt`, `-le`, `-gt` or `-ge`, if you will do comparisons with string variables containing numbers, use the `expr` command.
    * This rule gets you pretty far.
 Read http://mywiki.wooledge.org/Quotes for details
  * All code goes in a function.
 Even if it's one function, `main`.
    * Unless a library script, you can do global script settings and call `main`.
 That's it.